-1 .
-1 1.0 ć 1 1 1

 achieve clear life family support were held to activities.
 Also, more

 goals help parents to create a professional speakers may

 harmonious family be invited to give wider

 environment and positive support to parents.

 parent-child relationships so

 that parents may effectively

 help their sons to set and

 achieve life goals.

-A talk related to subject

-selection was also arranged

-for F.3 parents.

-Finally, some talks and

-gatherings for parents

-related to overseas studies

-were arranged, so that

-parents may know more

-about how they could help

-during their son's

-application to oversea

-colleges for further studies.

-coneges for further studies.

-l

-Target: ake informed choices that lead t o personal growth and inner freed lom through discernment

-1.3.1 The F.1 IVE curriculum From students' reflection

-Students in general

-To educate focused on teaching and and assignments, they were participated well in class

-students about the 1 0 able to reflect upon the and are able to apply the

-principles of develop a habit of choices they made in daily values we taught into daily

-discernment, discernment by talking life and are aware of how to life circumstances.

-which include about two opposite values in make a better choice.

-prayer, reflection, each chapter and teaching

-consultation, and them how to make a

-action decision.

-1.3.2 A range of form-based Participants were required to The feedback from students

-To strengthen our service learning activities input their service hours and was overwhelmingly

-WAMFO program were arranged in junior provide a brief reflection on positive, with many

-and provide more forms, including a flag their participation through expressing that the service

-opportunities for selling activity, dress casual the WAMFO Google form. activities were valuable and

-service to make a day, service on LWLD and The majority of students impactful.
-Students

-positive impact in expressed that these service mentioned that these

-round impact in
+A talk related to subject selection was also arranged for F.3 parents.
+Finally, some talks and gatherings for parents related to overseas studies were arranged, so that parents may know more about how they could help during their son's application to oversea colleges for further studies.
+Target: • • 1.3 Students can m ake informed choices that lead to o personal growth and inner freed om through discernment 1.3.1 The F.1 IVE curriculum From students' reflection Students in general To educate focused on teaching and and assignments, they were participated well in class students about the helping our students to able to reflect upon the and are able to apply the principles of develop a habit of choices they made in daily values we taught into daily discernment, discernment by talking life and are aware of how to life circumstances. which include about two opposite values in make a better choice. prayer, reflection, each chapter and teaching consultation, and them how to make a action decision.
+1.3.2 A range of form-based Participants were required to The feedback from students To strengthen our service learning activities input their service hours and was overwhelmingly WAMFO program were arranged in junior provide a brief reflection on positive, with many and provide more forms, including a flag their participation through expressing that the service opportunities for selling activity, dress casual the WAMFO Google form. activities were valuable and service to make a day, service on LWLD and The majority of students impactful.
+Students positive impact in coastline clean up activity in expressed that these service mentioned that these the community, helping students develop empathy and a sense of responsibility